Cricket Superstar

-Cricket Superstar is an Australian cricket-based reality television series that airs on Fox8.
-Working on a weekly elimination format (known on the show as dismissals), the winner will receive a rookie-contract with his state and a scholarship to the Centre of Excellence.
+Cricket Superstar is an Australian cricket-based reality television series that aired on Fox8 in 2012.
+Working on a weekly elimination format (known on the show as dismissals), the winner received a rookie contract with his state and a scholarship to the Cricket Centre of Excellence.
 The winner was 21-year-old Victorian, Ian Holland.

 Season One (2012)

-The first series is hosted by Lee Furlong.
-Former Australian captain Allan Border is the chief judge and Graham Manou is the mentor.
+The series was hosted by Lee Furlong.
+Former Australian captain Allan Border was the chief judge and Graham Manou was the mentor.
 It was filmed in Brisbane and featured guest appearances by current and former players including Matthew Hayden and Ricky Ponting.

 It first aired on 4 January 2012.

 Contestants

 The final squad of 15 players was selected from 60 finalists, from over 1000 applicants.
-The prize for the winner is a rookie contract with their state association for the 2012/13 season and a four-month scholarship at the Cricket Centre of Excellence in Brisbane.
+The prize for the winner was a rookie contract with their state association for the 2012/13 season and a four-month scholarship at the Cricket Centre of Excellence in Brisbane.